c-toolbox/C-Play/docs/guides/remote/api.md

     Endpoint: /slides
     Purpose:  Retrieve a formatted string of the slides in the loaded C-play presentation.
-    Params:   Optional to "charsPerItem=33", or another value to limit the characters in the name (to for instance 33).
+    Params:   Optional to "charsPerItem=33", or another value to limit the characters in the name.
     Returns:  A formatted text string that can be handled as a list.

     Endpoint: /playing_in_slides
     Purpose:  Return the index of the current loaded item in the slides.
-    Returns:  A value between 0 and number of items. -1 if nothing is selected, which indicates master slide (which cannot be externally controlled).
+    Returns:  A value between 0 and number of items. -1 if nothing is selected, which indicates master slide.

     Endpoint: /select_from_slides
     Purpose:  To select a specific slide in the slides list (which automatically makes it pre-loads all layers).